 iShares Wins 2015 Race For Global ETF Inflows

-Last year was another banner year for inflows to exchange-traded funds, and that was music to the ears of BlackRock, Inc. (NYSE: BLK), the world's larges asset manager and the biggest issuer of ETFs.
+Last year was another banner year for inflows to exchange traded funds and that was music to the ears of BlackRock Inc. (NYSE: BLK), the world's larges asset manager and the biggest issuer of ETFs.
 New York-based BlackRock garnered $130 billion of the $347 billion that flowed into exchange traded products last year.

-The company broke inflows records in both the United States and Europe, the world's two largest ETF markets.
+The company broke inflows records in both the U.S. and Europe, the world's two largest ETF markets.
 According to a statement out Monday, inflows to U.S.-listed iShares ETFs surged to $97 billion last year from $82 billion in 2014.
 In Europe, iShares' inflows rose to $34 billion from $20 billion in 2014 as the issuer captured 42 percent of flows in both markets.

-“Despite lackluster equity markets in 2015, the ETF industry set a new growth record of $347 billion.
+“Despite lackluster equity markets in 2015, the ETF industry set a new growth record of $347bn.
 Institutional and retail investors are using ETFs more and more, whether as tools to express a view on almost any financial market, or for long-term core investments,” said Global Head of iShares Mark Wiedman in the statement.

-In November, iShares lowered the fees on seven of its core ETFs, bringing some of the annual expense ratios on those funds to as low as 0.03 percent per year.
+In November, iShares said lowered the fees on seven of its core ETFs, bringing some of the annual expense ratios on those funds to as low as 0.03 percent per year.
 That works out to be a mere $3 for every $10,000 invested.

-© 2017 Benzinga.com.
+© 2020 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.